Skip to main content

 Spanish Grades 4-8

 Peter spent much of his younger years as a professional musician and still releases music and performs today.
-He is proud to have led Pennfield students on four international experiences to Spanish speaking countries and looks forward to more adventures in the future!
+He is proud to have led Pennfield students on five international experiences to Spanish speaking countries and looks forward to more adventures in the future!

 In his free time, he enjoys writing and recording music, travel and spending time with his children.